 The general degree requirements of the Graduate School of Medical Sciences are minimal in order to give maximal flexibility in choosing a desirable program of study.
-The student's program is determined with the aid and direction of a Special Committee consisting of at least three faculty members chosen by the student from those fields that best fit his or her areas of interest.
-Satisfactory progress toward a degree is judged by the committee rather than by arbitrary standards imposed by the Graduate School of Medical Sciences.
+The student's program is determined with the aid and direction of a Special Committee consisting of a minimal number of three faculty members chosen by the student from those fields which best fit his areas of interest.
+Satisfactory progress toward a degree is judged by the Committee rather than by arbitrary standards imposed by the Graduate School of Medical Sciences.
 There are no regulations of the Faculty of the Graduate School of Medical Sciences governing the specific content of instruction, courses, or grades to which the Special Committee must subscribe, except those imposed by the fields.
-The committee is the agent primarily responsible for the candidate's development as an independent scholar and scientist.
+The Committee is the agent primarily responsible for the candidate's development as an independent scholar and scientist.

-No later than four weeks after enrollment, a candidate must file a statement of the major and minor fields selected for study, after which the student must choose one member of the faculty to represent each field and to serve on a Special Committee.
-The faculty member representing the major field usually advises the student in the other selections and serves as chairperson of his or her committee.
-At least one member of the committee must represent a field different from the candidate's major field.
-Members may agree to serve temporarily during the candidate's first year of residence until there has been the opportunity to become acquainted with areas of research in the fields of his or her choice.
-On completion of this year of residence, a permanent Special Committee will be formed, the membership of which can be changed with agreement of all members of the old and newly formed committees and the approval of the dean.
-The members of the Special Committee decide upon the student's program of study and research and judge whether progress toward a degree is satisfactory.
-After consulting with the other members, the chairperson of the Special Committee prepares term reports on the candidate for submission to the dean.
-The members of the committee serve on all of the candidate's examining committees and they approve his or her thesis.
+No later than four weeks after enrollment, a candidate must file a statement of the major and minor fields he has selected for study, after which he must choose one member of the faculty to represent each field and to serve on his Special Committee.
+The faculty member representing the major field usually advises the student in his other selections and serves as chairman of his Committee.
+At least one member of the Committee must represent a field different from the candidate's major field.
+Members may agree to serve temporarily during the candidate's first year of residence until he has had the opportunity to become acquainted with areas of research in the fields of his choice.
+On completion of this year of residence, a permanent Special Committee will be formed, the membership of which can be changed with agreement of all members of the old and newly formed Committees and the approval of the dean.
+The members of the Special Committee decide upon the student's program of study and research and judge whether his progress toward a degree is satisfactory.
+After consulting with the other members, the chairman of the Special Committee prepares term reports on the candidate for submission to the dean.
+The members of the Committee serve on all of the candidate's examining committees and they approve his thesis.